HenryGinn/Catan/README.md

 - Game state.
 All knowable information about the game at that point in time with respect to an individual player.
 This includes who owns what on each space on the board, where the robber is, and what cards each player could have.
 The results of some player interactions are not known to other players, such as robbing a random card from a player or getting a development card.
 This means for each player, their knowledge of other players cards will be stored as a range of possible values.

+- Real estate.
+Anything belonging to a player that has been placed on the board.
+These are roads, settlements, and cities

 - Asset.
 Anything purchasable by the player from the bank.
 Roads, settlements, cities, and development cards (both played and non-played) are all the possible assets.

+- Belongings.
+This is everything owned by a player, including assets and cards.

 - Structure.
 Anything placable on the board.
 These are roads, settlements, and cities.